Jefferson49/RepositoryHierarchy/README.md

 In order to provide titles for call number categories, the Repository Hierarchy module uses a mechanism based on [gettext](https://en.wikipedia.org/wiki/Gettext) and .po files, which is frequently used for translation of software projects.
 In the context of the Repository Hierarchy module, call number categories are "translated" into titles.

-Everytime a Repository Hierarchy for a repository is shown in the browser front end, a gettext file is generated and stored in the /resources/caln/ folder of the Repository Hierarchy module.
-The gettext file with the name "\<Repository XREF\>.php" contains all call number categories of the related repository.
+Everytime a repository hierarchy for a repository is shown in the browser front end, a gettext file is generated and stored in the /resources/caln/ folder of the Repository Hierarchy module.
+The gettext file with the name "\<tree name\>_\<repository XREF\>.php" contains all call number categories of the related repository.

-In order to provide category titles, the user can use a .po editor like [Poedit](https://poedit.net/) and "translate" the call number categories into titles.
+In order to provide category titles, a .po editor like [Poedit](https://poedit.net/) can be used to "translate" the call number categories into titles.
 It is also possible to use a simple text editor; however, a .po editor offers more comfortable features for .po updates and plausibility checks.
-The translation files need to have the following name: "\<Repository XREF\>_\<language tag\>.po".
-If a .po file is provided without language tag (i.e. "\<Repository XREF\>.po"), it is used as a default for all languages without specifically provided .po files.
+The translation files need to have the following name: "\<tree name\>_\<repository XREF\>_\<language tag\>.po".
+If a .po file is provided without language tag (i.e. "\<tree name\>_\<repository XREF\>.po"), it is used as a default for all languages without specifically provided .po files.

 An example with the related files in the /resources/caln/ folder is shown in the following screenshot.